RamiKrispin/vscode-r/README.md

 docker run [OPTIONS] IMAGE [COMMAND] [ARG...]
 ```

-For example, we can use the `run` command with the official Python 3.10 image:
+For example, we can use the `run` command with the base R image:

 ``` shell
 docker run r-base:4.3.1